 - Only continually placed orange water-filled barriers be placed by the City to delineate space on these streets.

 Update - 1st Street Dining Commons.
 The city is pleased to announce that it has partnered with Lionheart Coffee Company to provide additional appropriately social-distanced outdoor dining options this summer, by closing one block of SW 1st Street between SW Watson Avenue and SW Washington Avenue.
-Downtown Beaverton’s "1st Street Dining Commons" will be open Wednesday, July 8 through October 31, 2020, from 7 am to 8 pm, and includes seating for customers to bring takeout, including closed containers of alcohol, from any of downtown’s restaurants.
+Downtown Beaverton’s "1st Street Dining Commons" will be open until further notice, from 7 am to 8 pm, and includes seating for customers to bring takeout, including closed containers of alcohol, from any of downtown’s restaurants.

 There is no fee for the Open Air Permit.